BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 ### The Size

-Because I came from the iPhone 7 (and before that, the iPhone 6), I've been using the 4.7" size for years.
+Because I came from the iPhone 7 (and before that, the iPhone 6), I've been using the 4.7" size for four years.
 The Plus sized iPhones always seemed way too large, but something about this even _larger_ screen seemed enticing.

+Like the 4.7" displays over the earlier 4" and even 3.5" displays, it's impossible to reach the entire display.
+I find myself gripping the iPhone X<span class="small-caps">S</span> Max with two hands much more frequently than earlier iPhones.
+Part of this is for stability to make sure I don't drop the phone, but it's also so I can interact with everything that's on the screen.
+This is a worthy trade off because I can see so much more on the screen, media is larger, and I can use the two-column layouts that are unique to iPads and iPhone Pluses (iPhones Plus?).

 ### Speed

-The A12 Bionic SoC packs a 64-bit, 7 nm processor with six cores: two performance cores and four high-efficiency cores.
+The A12 Bionic SoC packs a 64-bit, 7 nm processor (the definition of a 7mm processor can vary widely, so take it with a grain of salt) with six cores: two performance cores and four high-efficiency cores.
 It also includes a new "8-core Neural Engine."
-Apple didn't market the chip as being loads faster, especially with the A11 and A12 both sharing the "Bionic" name.
-This chip is _fast_.
+Apple didn't market the chip as being all that much faster, especially with the A11 and A12 both sharing the "Bionic" name, but this chip is _fast_.
 [Some reports](https://www.anandtech.com/show/13392/the-iphone-xs-xs-max-review-unveiling-the-silicon-secrets) go as far as saying the A12 Bionic is 40% faster than the A11 Bionic.

 Here's a breakdown of Geekbench 4 results from the more recent iPhones and my current devices.
-I'm particularily impressed with how well the A12 Bionic to my (six year-old) MacBook Pro.
+I'm particularily impressed with how well the A12 Bionic compares to my aging mid-2012 MacBook Pro and it's multi-core performance in general.

 <div class="uk-overflow-auto">
 <table class="uk-table uk-table-small uk-table-middle uk-text-nowrap uk-table-divider">